 Name of Program Objective Timeframe in H.E.
 Status of Program Implementation 29.
 Consistent with Government Code § 65863, the City shall consider the impacts of rezones and general plan amendments of residential sites on the City's ability to meet its share of the regional housing need.
 Ensure that rezoning does not reduce the City's ability and capacity to meet its share of the regional housing needs.
-Responsible Department: Planning (primary); Development Ongoing Planning staff has developed a system of tracking all rezones and general plan amendments that are approved by council.
+Responsible Department: Community Development Ongoing Community Development staff has developed a system of tracking all rezones and general plan amendments that are approved by council.
 In the Fall of 2009, 1,668 parcels were rezoned to be consistent with the newly adopted 2030 General Plan.
 Fourteen parcels in the land inventory were rezoned.
 The result was a net increase in the land inventory's capacity to provide housing to lower income units.
 30. The City shall maintain a land inventory for housing production which identifies infill and greenfield sites.
 Update land inventory annually to ensure the City's ongoing ability to meet its share of regional housing needs.
-Responsible Department: Planning Ongoing Due to the lack of staff resources the project is hold for the near future.
+Responsible Department: Community Development Ongoing Planning staff has continued to monitor rezones to ensure that the land inventory has adequate sites to meet its share of the regional housing need.

 Name of Program Objective Timeframe in H.E.
-Status of Program Implementation anend financing plans as needed to ensure that adequate funding is available to provide infrastructure improvements for new development.
+Status of Program Implementation 31.
+The City shall amend financing plans as needed to ensure that adequate funding is available to provide infrastructure improvements for new development.
 To ensure funding for large new developments, the City shall complete Mitigation Fee Act compliant comprehensive plans for the Panhandle, Greenbriar, Delta Shores, and Railyards/River District areas.
 Ensure adequate infrastructure to support for new development.
-Responsible Department: Planning Ongoing The Panhandle, Greenbriar, Delta Shores and Railyards Finance Plans are complete.
-The River District and 65th Street Finance Plans are underway and are expected to be completed in late 2010.
+Responsible Department: Community Development Ongoing The Panhandle, Greenbriar, Delta Shores, Railyards and River District Finance Plans are complete.
+The 65th Street Finance Plan is underway and is expected to be completed in late 2012.
 32. The City shall report annually to the Sacramento Area Council of Governments (SACOG) on its affordable production achievements, in compliance with the SACOG Regional Housing Compact.
 The City shall also request that SACOG produce an annual report on the region's achievements under the compact.
 Annually report on affordable housing production to SACOG.
-Responsible Department: Planning; SACOG Ongoing In 2009, SACOG staff indicated that they will be collecting affordable housing data from housing element progress reports completed by member jurisdictions.
+Responsible Department: Community Development; SACOG Ongoing In 2009, SACOG staff indicated that they will be collecting affordable housing data from housing element progress reports completed by member jurisdictions.
 The City will continue to send SACOG the Housing Element Progress Report.